Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Background

-Over the past few decades, numerous approaches have been proposed to address the JSSP.
-Exact algorithms, such as dynamic programming \cite{gromicho2012solving} and branch-and-bound \cite{bruckerbranc1994}, can find optimal solutions but are limited to smaller cases due to their computational complexity \cite{bruckerbranc1994,gromichoSolvi2012}.
-To overcome these limitations, meta-heuristic methods, including genetic algorithm \cite{xiehybri2022,kundakci2016hybrid}, particle swarm optimization algorithm \cite{gaohybri2015,wang2019improved}, and memetic algorithm \cite{gaoeffic2011}, have been widely employed to provide near-optimal solutions for larger-scale problems.
-However, these methods encounter challenges in dynamic job shop environments where problem conditions change frequently, often failing to generate high-quality solutions within reasonable computational times.
+Over the past several decades, many methods have been proposed to solve the JSSP.
+Exact methods, such as dynamic programming and branch-and-bound algorithms, can guarantee optimal solutions but are often limited to smaller-scale problems due to their high computational complexity \cite{gromicho2012solving, huang2026efficient}.
+In contrast, metaheuristic methods such as genetic algorithms, tabu search, and simulated annealing have been widely adopted to provide efficient solutions for larger-scale problems \cite{xienewn2023}.
+For the FJSSP, an effective differential evolution algorithm with an improved selection mechanism was proposed, showing promising results.
+Moreover, researchers have expanded their focus to multi-objective FJSSP.
+For instance, hybrid local simulated annealing algorithms combined with NSGA-II \cite{wang2018nsga} and hybrid particle swarm optimization with genetic algorithms \cite{gao2020solving} have shown effective results.
+A self-learning discrete artificial bee colony algorithm was also introduced to address fuzzy welding seam scheduling \cite{yu2024self}.
+Despite their success in static optimization, these methods face significant challenges in highly dynamic environments, such as frequent order arrivals and machine breakdowns, making it difficult to achieve high-quality solutions within acceptable computational times.

-Heuristic dispatching rules (HDRs), which prioritize jobs or machines based on simple rules, are widely adopted in dynamic environments due to their efficiency and responsiveness to real-time changes \cite{durasevicsurve2018}.
-While effective, the performance of these heuristic methods is highly scenario-dependent, often requiring expert customization.
-Among these, GP \cite{nguyenhybri2019} and GEP \cite{zhangMathe2019}, as types of hyper-heuristic methods, have shown particular promise in DJSSP scenarios.
-They can generate scheduling heuristics without domain-specific knowledge, providing an automated and adaptive means of solving complex scheduling problems \cite{shadyFeatu2023,zhangInsta2023,zhangSurve2024}.
-However, one of the major challenges for these hyper-heuristic algorithms is the expansive feature space in DJSSP, which can enlarge the search space and limit exploration efficiency \cite{meieffic2017}.
-Moreover, heuristics generated by these methods may struggle to generalize well to unseen DJSSP cases, making it challenging to achieve high-quality dynamic scheduling solutions.
+HDRs have gained popularity due to their simplicity, efficiency, and responsiveness to real-time changes in the scheduling environment \cite{durasevicsurve2018,holthausEffic1997}.
+Although widely used, their effectiveness is highly dependent on specific scenarios and often requires extensive expert knowledge for customization.
+To address these limitations, hyper-heuristic methods have emerged, which automatically evolve or select heuristic methods, offering more flexibility and adaptability to scheduling problems.
+In particular, GP \cite{liRealt2022,wang2023data} and GEP \cite{zhangMathe2019,nieReact2013} have shown promise in DJSSP.
+These methods enable automatic learning of scheduling heuristics without domain-specific prior knowledge, making them suitable for DJSSP \cite{shadyFeatu2023}.
+However, a major challenge of these hyper-heuristics is the large feature space of DFJSSP, which can exponentially increase the search space, hindering exploration efficiency.
+Furthermore, heuristics generated may not generalize well to unseen DFJSSP instances, making it difficult to obtain high-quality dynamic scheduling solutions \cite{liu2022deep}.